 Step 2: On the second console, open the guide by pressing the menu button and go to Profile & system > Settings > General > Personalization > My home Xbox > Make this my home Xbox.
 If you want the sharing to work both ways, so your friend or family member can access all of your games and you access all of theirs, then have them repeat the same process of making your Xbox their home Xbox.

 And that’s it — you and your friend or family member can now download and play any game you have or will purchase digitally moving forward.
+This also includes any subscription services you have, such as EA Play or Game Pass.
 You won’t lose access to anything, but because you have set someone else’s Xbox as your home console, you will need to be logged in to your account to play.
 This is a fantastic way to save money, share your favorite games with friends and family, or make it easier to access your games if you have multiple consoles.